harver-engineering/bat/step-reference.md

 ```
 ### Then the response body should validate against its response schema

-This allows to provide an inline response schema to validate the current
+This allows you to provide an inline response schema to validate the current
 response body against.
 Generally not recommend because this can make the
 feature file very verbose.